joacominatel/escaneo-facturas-scratch/docs/api.md

 ```

 **Response (Error - 404 Not Found):**
-If the invoice with the specified ID does not exist.
+If the invoice ID does not exist.
 ```json
 {
   "error": "Invoice not found"